 When a Gold Skulltula spawns on the map, a web icon will appear on screen.
 The Gold Skulltula's location can be determined by sound; it makes a rustling noise that grows louder as the player draws closer to its position.
 As in Ocarina of Time, the Gold Skulltulas can be hidden in the environment and might need to be uncovered by the player before they can be fought.

-Hyrule Warriors will support two-player cooperative play.
-Similar to Warriors Orochi 3 Hyper, the game will feature the ability for one player to play the game on the Wii U GamePad screen, and the other on the television.
-The game will not offer a split-screen display option.
-The full extent of multiplayer offerings are not known at this time.
+Hyrule Warriors supports local two-player cooperative play.
+Similar to Warriors Orochi 3 Hyper, the game features the ability for one player to play the game on the Wii U GamePad screen, and the other on the television.
+The game does not offer a split-screen display option, as one player is required to use the GamePad display.

 Keeping in line with the standards of the Warriors franchise, and unlike standard entries in the Zelda franchise, Link is not the sole player character in Hyrule Warriors.
 Numerous secondary characters that have appeared in past entries the series are playable for the first time.
 The game also features new original characters, at least one of which is playable.

 Each character has their own unique weapon and move set, with some characters able to use more than one weapon type.
 For example, Link is able to use either his traditional sword/shield, a magic rod, or gauntlets, while Zelda can use either a rapier or batons like the Wind Waker.